sebastiangolijow/Soamee/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Open [http://localhost:3001](http://localhost:3001) to view the JSON responses.

+### `npm test`
-Run npm test in client to run the tests in the front, and in api to run the tests in back and in the database model.
+in the client folder to run the tests in the front, and in the api folder to run the tests in back and in the database model.